Col-E/recaf-3x-issues/README.md

 ## FAQ

 * Is 3X usable right now?
-    * Technically yes, but its missing a few of the core features.
+    * Yes, but its missing a few important features and needs to go through testing in order to catch bugs prior to an official release
 * When will 3X be done?
     * Projects like this are never _"done"_.
 They just improve with time.
-That being said, 3.0.0 will be released when all of the basic features are implemented.
+That being said, 3.0.0 will be released when all of the basic features are implemented and no obvious bugs appear during regular usage.

 ## Progress